 Joists from conventional steel construction are the primary frame of a Western Hybrid Building System and they are used to support the floors or roof of a building.
 A steel joist must be designed to withstand forces and stress while minimizing weight, space requirements, and material costs.
 Different types of joist designs are available based on loading and mounting configurations.
 Open-web steel joist (OWSJ) consists of two parallel members, or chords, with a repeating, triangular web structure located between the chords.

 Secondary framing is commonly made from cold-formed steel components that meet established standards for quality and grade.
-The typical shapes of the secondary framing members include purlins, girts, eave struts, wall base, and long-bay members described further as follows:
+The typical shapes of the secondary framing members include purlins, girts, eave struts, wall base.

-A girt is a horizontal structural member in a framed wall that provides lateral support to the wall panel to resist wind loads.
-Girts are also used to create a framed opening around windows and doors.
-Purlins perform the same lateral support for the roof panels and are usually run across the top of the primary steel.
-Both girts and purlins are roll-formed “Z” sections that are 8 inches, 10 inches, or 12 inches deep.
-Each flange of the “Z” has a stiffening lip formed at 50° to the flange, allowing it to nest with members in adjacent bays forming a continuous beam across multiple bays.
+A girt is a horizontal member in a wall frame that supports the wall panel.
+It also forms a frame around windows and doors.
+Purlins provide similar support for roof panels and are typically placed on top of the primary steel structure.
+Girts and purlins are “Z” sections, available in depths of 8, 10, or 12 inches.
+Each flange of the “Z” has a stiffening lip formed at a 50° angle, allowing it to connect with adjacent members and create a continuous beam across multiple sections.

 Are secondary members that are installed along the roof eaves to support the edge of the roofing panels.
 They are typically roll-formed “C” sections, 8 inches deep nominal (roll-formed) with 3 ¼ inch wide top and bottom flanges; or brake-formed “C” sections 10 inches or 12 inches deep nominal with a 3 ¼ inch wide top flange and a 4 ½ inch wide bottom flange.